Kaliboy002/PixAnimate/README.md

 - **python-telegram-bot**: Telegram API wrapper to communicate with Telegram servers.

 ## Usage
 Start the bot in Telegram.
+Search PixAnimateBot in Telegram search bar.
 Send any image to the bot.
 The bot will reply with a cartoonized/animated version of the image.